camunda/camunda-docs/docs/apis-tools/grpc.md

 Returned if:

 - No job exists with the given job key.
 Note that since jobs are removed once completed, it could be that this job did exist at some point.
+- No job exists with the given job key for the tenants the user is authorized to work with.

 ##### GRPC_STATUS_FAILED_PRECONDITION